 I want to develop a screensaver-like app where the only way of getting back to the springboard is entering a code.
 Therefore I would need the Home Button action to be ignored, that is that when the user presses the button nothing happens..or something custom...instead of going back to the springboard and terminating the app.
 Is this possible? does anybody know if apple will approve/reject this kind of app?

 Developing for iPhone on a PC? [duplicate]

 How do I add a UIButton or UISwitch in tableView:viewForFooterInSection

 What sort function is used in NSArray?

 You can also set a time limit (For kids playing which seems to be the reason a lot of people look up this question)..
-Tempted to edit the "Accepted answer" and throw this info in there, although this seems rude so I'll just hope people find this answer..
-Annoyingly you also seem to be unable to shut off the phone--I suppose this is perfect for people who want their kids to play a game, although might not hit the original asker's problem of restricting access to a single app (I mean it WILL did this although it'll also prevent it from doing ANYTHING else)..
+Tempted to edit the "Accepted answer" and throw this info in there, but that seems rude so I'll just hope people find this answer..
+Annoyingly you also seem to be unable to shut off the phone--I suppose this is perfect for people who want their kids to play a game, but might not hit the original asker's problem of restricting access to a single app (I mean it WILL do that but it'll also prevent it from doing ANYTHING else)..

-Apple won't allow it.
-What if any thing emergency happens and you wan to dial an emergency phone number.
-You are putting the user at risk.
-The trade-off isn't worth it..
+What if something emergency happens and you wan to dial an emergency phone number.